Atheel al-Nujaifi

 Atheel al-Nujaifi (أثيل النجيفي; Esil Nuceyfi; born 1958) is an Iraqi politician who was the Governor of Nineveh Governorate from April 2009 until May 2015.

 Nujaifi was born into a Mawsili family in 1958.
 He is a brother of the Vice-President of Iraq, Osama al-Nujaifi.
-His ancestors were closely aligned with the Ottoman rulers of Mosul, resulting in them receiving huge grants of land in al-Hamdaniya district.
-Nujaifi has degrees in Engineering and Law from the University of Mosul.
+His ancestors were closely aligned with the Ottoman rulers of Mosul, resulting in them receiving huge grants of land in the al-Hamdaniya district.
+Nujaifi has degrees in engineering and law from the University of Mosul.